Ulagam Sutrum Valiban

 Ulagam Sutrum Valiban was released on 11 May 1973.
-It emerged a major box office success, with a theatrical run for over 200 days.
+It emerged as a major box office success, with a theatrical run lasting over 250 days.
 Ramachandran won the Filmfare Special Award for Excellent Production Values.

 Plot

-Murugan is an Indian scientist who has recently discovered how to store a part of the energy unleashed from lightning.
-He reports this at a Hong Kong scientists' conference.
-He subsequently announces that he will not reveal his discovery, since the world is at the brink of World War III and his research may be used for destructive purposes.
+Murugan is an Indian scientist who has recently discovered how to store a part of the energy unleashed by lightning.
+He is assisted by Lilly who secretly spies for Bairavan.
+Murugan reports success of his research at a Hong Kong scientists' conference.
+He subsequently announces that he will not reveal his discovery, since the world is on the brink of World War III and his research may be used for destructive purposes.
+As scientists rebuke him Murugan decides to demonstrate.
+Murugan successfully demonstrates his experiment where a tree is shot down with a pill sized pellet and the surrounding is set ablaze, as a outcome of his research.

-Another scientist, Bairavan, claims Murugan is falsely claiming that his research is successful.
-Murugan thus conducts a demonstration and destroys the vital research notes, which upsets other scientists.
-Bairavan offers $100 million to persuade him to sell the research to a foreign country, which Murugan refuses.
+Greedy Bairavan offers $100 million and persuades him to sell the research to a foreign country(Deep State), which Murugan refuses.
+Despite the other scientists plea, Murugan burns the research papers in front of all scientists claiming that the research at this stage is destructive.
+Bairavan refuses to believe Murugan.

-Murugan then departs with his girlfriend, Vimala for a world tour.
+Murugan then departs with his girlfriend, Vimala, for a world tour.
 He discloses to Vimala that he only pretended to destroy the research notes, and has actually kept them in a safe place.
-He indeed had plans of using them, to ensure that his research is used for productive purposes.
-Bairavan, who has been following them, overhears this and plans to steal the research notes.
-While in Singapore, Bairavan shoots Murugan with a special gun (not killing him).
-Vimala faints after witnessing the attack.
+He indeed had plans to use them, to ensure that his research was used for productive purposes.
+Bairavan, who has been following them, overhears this and plans to loot the research notes to sell it to deep state agents.
+While in Singapore, Bairavan shoots Murugan with a special gun that knocks him out.
+While Murugan falls from the tower Ru Yun T'a into a swimming pool, vimala faints after witnessing the act.

-Murugan, who seemingly suffers from a mental disorder, is subsequently taken into Bairavan's custody.

-Shortly, Vimala too is abducted by Bairavan.
-He expects her to cure Murugan, so that he could get information on the whereabouts of the research documents.

-Raju, a CBCID officer and Murugan's younger brother, arrives in Singapore in search of his brother.
-How he finds his brother and what happens to others forms the rest of the story.